-K-DOQI Guidelines recommend the use of ultrasound guidance.
+- K-DOOI Guidelines recommend the use of ultrasound guidance.
+K-D0Q1 Guidelines recommend the use of ultrasound guidance.
 NOTE: Mini access ("micropuncture") is recommended.
 Follow manufacturers guidelines for proper insertion technique.
 Insert the introducer needle with an attached syringe and advance it into the target vein, in the direction of blood flow.
 Aspirate gently as the insertion is made.
 Aspirate a small amount of blood to ensure the needle is correctly positioned in the vein.
 PRECAUTION: If arterial blood is aspirated, remove the needle and apply immediate pressure to the site for at least 15 minutes.
 Ensure that the bleeding has stopped and that no hematoma has developed before attempting to cannulate the vein again.

-- When the vein has been entered, remove the syringe leaving the needle in place and place thumb over the hub of the needle to minimize blood loss and / or air embolism. - Insert the distal end of the marker guide wire into the needle hub (or mini access introducer hub) and pass it into the vasculature.

-PRECAUTION: If using the "J" tipped wire provided, draw the tip of the wire back into the straightener so that only the tip of the wire is exposed. - Advance the guide wire with forward motion until the tip resides in the junction of the superior vena cava and right atrium.
+When the vein has been entered, remove the syringe leaving the needle in place and place thumb over the hub of the needle to minimize blood loss and / or air archarland. - 2. - embolism. enuousin.
+Insert the distal end of the marker guide wire into the needle hub (or mini access introducer hub) and pass it into the vasculature.
+PRECAUTION: If using the "J" tipped wire provided, draw the tip of the wire back into the straightener so that only the tip of the wire is expo 3 - 4.
+Advance the guide wire with forward motion until the tip resides in the junction of the superior vena cava and right atrium.
+Advance the guide wire with forward motion until the tip resides in the junction of the superior vena cava and right atrium.
 WARNING: Cardiac arrhythmias may result if the guide wire is allowed to pass into the right atrium.
 CAUTION: Do not advance the guide wire or catheter if unusual resistance is encountered.
 CAUTION: Do not insert or withdraw the guide wire forcibly from any component.
 The wire may break or unravel.
 If the guide wire becomes damaged and must be removed while the needle (or sheath introducer) is inserted, the guide wire and needle should be removed together.
 PRECAUTION: The length of the guide wire inserted is determined by the size of the patient and the anatomical site used.
 PRECAUTION: Always confirm proper guide wire position using fluoroscopy.
-Depth markings on the wire will help determine indwelling depth
+Depth markings on the wire will help determine indwelling depth.
 Remove the needle (or mini access introducer), leaving the guide wire in place.
 The guide wire should be held securely during the procedure.
-The introducer
+The introducer needle wort the removed first. - 5. needle must be removed first.